Automatic Heap Layout Manipulation for Exploitation

 \begin{itemize} \item A component that identifies fragments of \PHP code that provide distinct allocator interaction sequences (Section~\ref{sec:identifying_available_interaction_sequences}). \item A component that identifies dynamically allocated structures that may be useful to corrupt or read as part of an exploit, and a means to trigger their allocation (Section~\ref{sec:automatic_identification_of_target_structures}). \item A search procedure that pieces together the fragments triggering allocator interactions to produce \PHP programs as candidates (Section~\ref{sec:search}).
 The user specifies how to allocate the source and destination, as well as how to trigger the vulnerability, via a template (Section~\ref{sec:specifying_candidate_structure}). \end{itemize}

 The first two components can be run once and the results stored for use during the search.
-If successful, the output of the search is a new \PHP program that manipulates the heap to ensure that when the specified vulnerability is triggered the destination buffer is either read or corrupted, depending on the vulnerability.
+If successful, the output of the search is a new \PHP program that manipulates the heap to ensure that when the specified vulnerability is triggered the source and destination buffers are adjacent.

-To support the functionality required by SHRIKE we implemented an extension for \PHP.
+To support the functionality required by \SHRIKE we implemented an extension for \PHP.
 This extension provides functions that can be invoked from a \PHP script to enable a variety of features including recording the allocations that result from invoking a fragment of \PHP code, monitoring allocations for the presence of \emph{interesting} data, and checking the distance between two allocations.
 We carefully implemented the functionality of this extension to ensure that it does not modify the heap layout of the target program in any way that would invalidate search results.
 However, all results are validated by executing the solutions in an unmodified version of \PHP.